ChanduBlaze/Text-Classification-with-Movie-Reviews/README.md

-# Text-Classification-with-Movie-Reviews 🎬
+Text-Classification-with-Movie-Reviews 🎬
-Text Classification Model for Movie Reviews | Python, TensorFlow, Keras  Engineered a binary sentiment classifier to analyze 50,000 IMDB movie reviews, achieving an 88% predictive accuracy.
-Constructed an automated NLP pipeline utilizing TensorFlow Hub pre-trained word embeddings to translate raw text into scalable numerical representations.
+Overview
+This repository contains a Deep Learning model built with TensorFlow and Keras that classifies movie reviews as either positive or negative.
+It utilizes Transfer Learning by implementing a pre-trained word embedding model from TensorFlow Hub to process raw text, making it highly efficient and lightweight.

 Model Architecture
 The neural network acts as a "funnel," compressing 50-dimensional word embeddings down to a single binary prediction: